freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 430.1

 Nothing was printed.
 Run your script again, but this time add three arguments to the command; `arg1`, `arg2`, and `arg3`.
-Just place them after the command with a space before each one.
+Place them after the command with a space before each one.

 #### HINTS